Standard terms and conditions of business

 Definitions

-• “Agreement” means these terms and conditions, the Invoice, the Booking Form, and the Client’s acceptance of the Booking Form.
+• “Agreement” means these terms and conditions, the invoice, the purchase order, the offer letters, and the client’s acceptance of the offer letters.

 • “Profile” means Internet Identity with The Tax Faculty.